 DD := 2DIGIT

 The TC field is the short name of the parent TC of the Metadata Register Sub Group, e.g. 30MR.

-The TYPE field shall be selected based on the nature of the submission as specified in Table A.1Table 2
+The TYPE field shall be selected based on the nature of the submission as specified in Table A.1

-Table 2.
-Submission File Name Type Field.